-An internal reference group composed of key WFP staff from the Zimbabwe Country Office, the Regional Bureau and Headquarters plays an advisory role, and will review and provide feedback on evaluation products.
+An internal reference group composed of key WFP staff from the Honduras Country Office, the Regional Bureau and Headquarters plays an advisory role, and will review and provide feedback on evaluation products.

-Preliminary findings will be shared with WFP stakeholders in

-the Country Office, the Regional Bureau and Headquarters during a remote debriefing session at the end of the data collection phase.
-A more in-depth debrief will be organized in December to inform the new CSP design and national processes.
-A country learning workshop will be held in February 2021 to ensure a transparent evaluation process and promote ownership of the findings and preliminary recommendations by country stakeholders.
+Preliminary findings will be shared with WFP stakeholders in the Country Office, the Regional Bureau, Headquarters and partners in country during a remote debriefing session at the end of the data collection phase.
+A country learning workshop will be held in January 2021 to ensure a transparent evaluation process and promote ownership of the findings and preliminary recommendations by country stakeholders.

-While all evaluation products will be produced in English, arrangements for local translators during data collection may be required.
+While all evaluation products will be produced in Spanish, arrangements for local translators during data collection may be required.